trifectatechfoundation/trifectatech-website/content/blog/zlib-rs-performance.md

 That's a lot of numbers.
 For users, the most important number is the wall time, where contrary to intuition zlib-rs is on-par with zlib-ng for the highest compression level, but much worse for the lowest compression level.
 That just reflects where we've spent our time so far: a lot of time has gone into compression level 9 where we already do well, almost none has gone into level 1 where we currently do comparatively poorly.

 Note that the `instructions` number is structurally much higher for rust code, even when that is not reflected in the wall time.
-Most of this increase is bounds checks: these are comparisions branches that are always predicted correctly, so they have little runtime cost, but do count towards the number of executed instructions.
+Most of this increase is bounds checks: these are comparisons branches that are always predicted correctly, so they have little runtime cost, but do count towards the number of executed instructions.

 For completeness, here is a benchmark of decompression speed